sapcc/go-pmtud/README.md

 Following options are available:

-1. peers - list of peers to re-send ICMP packets to.
+1. peers - resend ICMP frag-needed packets to this peer list.
 2. iface - interface that listens for ICMP packets and resends them to other peers.
 3. nodename - node hostname, used for metric label.
 4. nflog-group - NFLOG group, set to 33 in our case.
 5. metrics-port - Port for Prometheus metrics (30040 by default).
 6. ttl - TTL of replicated ICMP packets.
+7. ignore-networks - Do not resend ICMP frag-needed packets originated from specified networks

 If `iface` is empty, it finds out the outgoing interface based on the default route.